meiosis97/StableMate/pkg/README.md

     ## Predictors selected significantly more often than the pseudo-predictor are:
     ## X32 X34 X38 X40 X41 X47 X48 X50 X56 X75

-In theory, the set of predictor that minimizes BIC is the Markov Blank (MB) of the response.
-From the structural causal model we build, we know which predictors are in MB, and we compare the these (true MB) predictors with the st2e selection
+In theory, the set of predictors that minimizes BIC is the Markov Blank (MB) of the response.
+From the structural causal model we build, we know which predictors are in MB, and we compare these (true MB) predictors with the st2e selection

     ## True MB: